Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 Once the flow has finished, you can view the results on an interactive map or download it as vector geodata (GeoJSON).

- .. note:: Click "use as template" on an existing flow to use its parameters as a starting point for a new flow.
+ ..important:: Click "use as template" on an existing flow to use its parameters as a starting point for a new flow (on restart with the same parameters, a new processing is started).

 Options for viewing the processing results are: